 Even the smallest households and gardens can produce compost.
 Although we have started a larger one, at one time I used a Mini-Compost System (this is an easy DIY – listed under Mini Compost Bins) that helped me add at least some healthy nutrition to my soil.
 Also learn about rotating your plants.
 When you plant the same thing in the same place year after year, you encourage diseases and pests.
 I learned this lesson the hard way when I lost too many of my tomato plants to hornworms.

-Mulching is one of the best things you can do to control weeds.
+Mulching is one of the best things you can do to control weeds in your Victory Garden.
 I use a combination of newspaper and straw.
 After I plant, I run soaker hose tape around my plants.
 I cover that with a layer of newspaper, then top it off with straw.
 For more great information on this, visit Tamara over at The Reid Homestead, who has a great in-depth article – The Secret to Easy Gardening – to get you started with this!

 Buy Heirloom / Save the Seeds

 Heirloom plants are true to type plants.
 If you plant a Granny Cantrell tomato and save the seeds, then next year you will get a Granny Cantrell.
 A hybrid is bred for certain qualities.
 It is impossible to know what other plants are involved to get the desired results.
 Planting a hybrid seed is equivalent to ‘paying your nickel and taking your chances’, but chances are you won’t get anything close to what you wanted or expected.

 My favorite place to get heirloom seeds is through Mary’s Heirloom Seeds.
 Her seeds have an excellent germination rate, and she frequently runs a sale – which makes ordering seeds cost-effective!